 This retailer says keeping up with marketing trends and understanding what motivates customers is key to any business’s survival.
-Attending SHOT Show University during this year’s SHOT Week in January has been a key factor to ensuring this newer store’s growth.
+Attending SHOT Show University during this year’s SHOT Week in January has been a key factor in ensuring this newer store’s growth.

 “Just as it has been in past shows, this year’s SHOT Show University was an indispensable way to bring new marketing ideas to the staff of our store,” she said.

-Westrom cited the “Reinventing the Wheel: The Science of Creating Lifelong Customers” seminar by Christopher Zane as an important way to incorporate new strategies to her store.
+Westrom cited the “Reinventing the Wheel: The Science of Creating Lifelong Customers” seminar by Christopher Zane as an important way to incorporate new strategies into her store.
 One concept presented was the creation of an electronic file of ideas.
 Anyone who works at the store can access, read and contribute to the “ideas file” at any time.